 - You will be awake during surgery.
 You may see light and movement during the procedure, but you will not see what the doctor is doing to your eye.

-- Your surgeon will enter into the eye through tiny incisions (cuts, created by laser or a blade) near the edge of your cornea (the clear covering on the front of your eye).
+- Your surgeon looks through a special microscope.
+She creates tiny incisions (cuts, created by laser or a blade) near the edge of your cornea.
 The surgeon uses these incisions to reach the lens in your eye.
 Using very small instruments, they will break up the lens with the cataract and remove it.
-Then your new lens is inserted into place.
+Then she puts your new lens into place.

 - Usually your surgeon will not need to stitch the incisions closed.
 These “self sealing” incisions will close by themselves over time.
 A shield will be placed over your eye to protect it while you heal from surgery.

 - You will rest in a recovery area for about 15–30 minutes.
 Then you will be ready to go home.